Latawiec

-Latawiec is a residential neighbourhood in Warsaw, Poland, located in the neighbourhood of South Downtown, and built in the 1950s.
+Latawiec (/pl/, lit.
+'Kite') is a residential neighbourhood in Warsaw, Poland, located in the neighbourhood of South Downtown, and built in the 1950s.

 The main designer of the architectural layout, which covers an area of approximately 18 hectares, was Eleonora Sekrecka.
 The neighbourhood was a complement to the Marshal Residential District and is also referred to as MDM III.
 Some of its elements draw inspiration from the Renaissance style.
 The central street of the neighbourhood, featuring an octagonal square, is Wyzwolenia Avenue.